Monika-Nehere/Vrinda_store_dataanalysis_Excel_Dashboard/README.md

-Vinda Store Sales Analysis
+Vrinda Store Sales Analysis
 Business Issue :

-Vinda Store wants to create an annual sales report for 2022 so that they can understand the customer and grow more sales in 2023.
+Vrinda Store wants to create an annual sales report for 2022 so that they can understand the customer and grow more sales in 2023.

 Dashboard: Vinda store Sales image
 ![Vrinda store Dashboard](https://user-images.githubusercontent.com/124427710/229343917-4dcff74a-7475-483b-8e40-a2839e65da02.png)